 (3) In 2023, includes an aggregate of \$6.4 million of nonrecurrent expenses in connection with the engagement of FIS and, to a lesser extent, software expenses related to legacy applications running in parallel to new core banking applications.
-In 2022, includes: (i) \$2.9 million resulting from the Company's transition to our new technology provider; (ii) \$0.2 million in connection with certain search and recruitment
+In 2022, includes: (i) \$2.9 million resulting from the Company's transition to our new technology provider; (ii) \$0.2 million in connection with certain search and recruitment expenses; (iii) \$0.1 million of costs associated with the subleasing of the New York office space, and (iv) an aggregate of \$0.4 million in other non-routine expenses.
+In 2021, includes additional expenses of \$1.5 million, including: (i) \$0.8 million of expenses in connection with the "Clean-up Merger" and related transactions (See-Capital Resources for more information on the 'Clean-up Merger"), and (ii) \$0.7 million resulting from the Company's transition to our new technology provider.

-- expenses; (iii) \$0.1 million of costs associated with the subleasing of the New York office space, and (iv) an aggregate of \$0.4 million in other non-routine expenses.
-In 2021, includes additional expenses of \$1.5 million, including: (i) \$0.8 million of expenses in connection with the "Clean-up Merger" and related transactions (See-Capital Resources for more information on the 'Clean-up Merger"), and (ii) \$0.7 million resulting from the Company's transition to our new technology provider. - (4) In 2023, includes expenses in connection with the disposition of fixed assets due to the write-off of in-development software. - (5) In 2023, includes expenses of \$0.5 million ROU impairment in connection with the closure of a branch in Houston, Texas and \$0.9 million of accelerated amortization of leasehold improvements and \$0.6 million of right-of-use or "ROU" asset impairment associated with the closure of a branch in Miami, Florida.
+- (4) In 2023, includes expenses in connection with the disposition of fixed assets due to the write-off of in-development software. - (5) In 2023, includes expenses of \$0.5 million ROU impairment in connection with the closure of a branch in Houston, Texas and \$0.9 million of accelerated amortization of leasehold improvements and \$0.6 million of right-of-use or "ROU" asset impairment associated with the closure of a branch in Miami, Florida.
 In 2022, includes \$1.6 million of ROU asset impairment associated with the closure of a branch in Pembroke Pines, Florida in 2022.
-In 2021, includes \$0.8 million of ROU asset impairment associated with the lease of the NY loan production office.
-In addition, In 2022 and 2021, includes lease termination expenses associated with the closure of a branch in Fort Lauderdale, Florida in 2021. - (6) In 2023, includes: (i) a fair value adjustment of \$35.5 million related to an aggregate of \$401 million in Houston-based CRE loans held for sale which are carried at the lower of cost or fair value, and (ii) a loss on sale of \$2.0 million related to a New York-based CRE loan previously carried at the lower of fair value or cost.
-In addition, in 2023, includes a fair value adjustment of \$5.6 million related to a New York-based CRE loan held for sale carried at the lower of cost or fair value.
+In 2021, includes \$0.8 million of ROU asset impairment associated with the closure of a branch in Fort Lauderdale, Florida in 2021. - (6) In 2023, includes: (i) a fair value adjustment of \$35.5 million related to an aggregate of \$401 million in Houston-based CRE loans held for sale which are carried at the lower of cost or fair value, and (ii) a loss on sale of \$2.0 million related to a New York-based CRE loan previously carried at the lower of fair value adjustment of \$5.6 million related to a New York-based CRE loan held for sale carried at the lower of cost or fair value.
 In 2022, amount represents the fair value adjustment related to the New York loan portfolio held for sale carried at the lower of cost or fair value. - (7) In 2023, amount represents the loss on sale of repossessed assets in connection with our equipment-financing activities.
-In 2022, amount represents the fair value adjustment related to one OREO property in New York. - (8) In 2023, the Company completed a restructuring of its bank-owned life insurance ("BOLI") program.
+In 2022, amount represents the fair value adjustment related to one OREO property in New York. - (1) In 2023, the Company completed a restructuring of its bank-owned life insurance ("BOLI") program.
 This was executed through a combination of a 1035 exchange and a surrender and reinvestment into a higher-yielding general account with a new investment grade insurance carrier.
 This transaction allowed for higher team member participation through an enhanced split-dollar plan.
 Estimated improved yields resulting from the enhancement have an earn-back period of approximately 2 years.
 In 2023, we recorded total additional expenses and charges of \$4.6 million in connection with this transaction, including: (i) a reduction of \$0.7 million to the cash surrender value of BOLI; (ii) transaction costs of \$1.1 million, and (iii) income tax expense of \$2.8 million.